-We may fail to discover and develop additional potential product candidates.
+We or our partners may fail to discover and develop additional potential product candidates.

-Our research programs to identify new product candidates will require substantial technical, financial and human resources, and we may be unsuccessful in our efforts to identify new product candidates.
-If we are unable to identify suitable additional product candidates for preclinical and clinical development, our ability to develop product candidates and obtain revenues from commercializing those products in future periods could be compromised, which could result in significant harm to our financial position and adversely impact our stock price.
+Our and our partners' research programs to identify new product candidates will require substantial technical, financial and human resources, and we or our partners may be unsuccessful in our or their efforts to identify new product candidates.
+If we or our partners are unable to identify suitable additional product candidates for preclinical and clinical development, our or their ability to develop product candidates and our ability to obtain revenues from commercializing our products or to receive royalties from our partners' sales of their products in future periods could be compromised, which could result in significant harm to our financial position and adversely impact our stock price.